andy-schulz/thekla-examples/docs/INSTALL_SELENIUM.md

 # Install Selenium

-## Manual install by downloading the server and driver files
+## Manual installation by downloading the server and driver files

 First download and extract the following files into a folder of your choice